ibm-cloud-docs/containers/cs_worker_add.md

    ```
    {: pre}

 4. Create a worker pool.
 Ensure that you include the `--labels dedicated=gateway,node-role.kubernetes.io/gateway=true,ibm-cloud.kubernetes.io/private-cluster-role=gateway` option of following command to create a worker pool with gateway functionality.
 If you provision a bare metal or dedicated VM worker pool, specify `--hardware dedicated`.
+Note that when you add worker nodes to your cluster, the new worker nodes run the same `major.minor` version as the cluster master, but the latest worker node patch of that `major.minor` version.
    ```
    ibmcloud ks worker-pool create classic --cluster <cluster_name_or_ID> --name <pool_name> --flavor <flavor> --size-per-zone <number_of_workers_per_zone> --labels dedicated=gateway,node-role.kubernetes.io/gateway=true,ibm-cloud.kubernetes.io/private-cluster-role=gateway
    ```